MicrosoftDocs/entra-docs/docs/architecture/secure-introduction.md

   * Whether users can invite users from other tenants.

-* **Named Locations**: Global administrators can create named locations, which can then be used to
+* **Named Locations**: Administrators can create named locations, which can then be used to

   * Block sign-ins from specific locations.